 1. Accelerator Services Batch Impex Base Folder for import and export.
 By default, it is DATADIR/acceleratorservices/import and DATADIR/acceleratorservices/export.
 Configurable via acceleratorservices/project.properties.

-2. Tomcat runtime files (wrapper.conf), such as
+2. Tomcat runtime files (wrapper.conf), such as:

 • status file (hybristomcat.java.status),

-• process id files (hybristomcat.java.idfile and hybristomcat.java.pidfiles),
+• process ID files (hybristomcat.java.idfile and hybristomcat.java.pidfiles),

-• lock file (hybristomcat.lock),
+• lock file (hybristomcat.lock).

 3. HSQLDB data files (/hsqldb; configurable; platform/project.properties)

-4. SOLR data files (“solr/” configuratble; solrserver/buildcallbacks.xml)
+4. SOLR data files (solr/; configurable; solrserver/buildcallbacks.xml)

-5. Swagger maven plugin output directory docs (/doc; by webservicecommons)
+5. Swagger Maven plugin output directory docs (/doc; by webservicecommons)

 6. Media replication directory (/media; configurable; media.replication.dirs in advanced.properties).
 Deprecated.